 The CE mark is a mandatory European marking for certain product groups to indicate conformity with the essential health and safety requirements set out in European Directives.
-The letters CE are an abbreviation of Conformité Européenne, French word for European conformity.
-The CE mark must be affixed to a product if it falls under the scope of New Approach Directives of European union.
+The letters CE are an abbreviation of Confirmit Europenne, the French word for European conformity.
+The CE mark must be affixed to a product if it falls under the scope of New Approach Directives of the European Union.

-- Machinery Safety - 98/37/EEC: All Machines in the European Economic Area (EEA) from January 1st 1995 must comply with the Machinery Directive and be safe.
-Also all components which are supplied separately to fulfill a safety function when in use and the failure or malfunctioning of which endangers the safety or health of exposed persons.
+- Machinery Safety - 98/37/EEC: All Machines in the European Economic Area (EEA) from January 1st, 1995 must comply with the Machinery Directive and be safe.
+Also, all components are supplied separately to fulfill a safety function when in use, and the failure or malfunctioning of which endangers the safety or health of exposed persons.

-- Medical Devices General - 93/42/EEC All medical products marketed in European Union must carry the CE Marking under Medical Device directive.
-There are essential requirements in the MDD (such as safety, efficacy and EMC), and products must meet all applicable requirements.
+- Medical devises General - 93/42/EEC All medical products marketed in European Union must carry the CE Marking under the Medical Device directive.
+There are essential requirements in the MDD (such as safety, efficacy, and EMC), and products must meet all applicable requirements.

-- Construction Products Directive – 89/106/EEC Construction Product means any products, which is produced for incorporation in a permanent manner in construction works, including both building and civil engineering works.
+- Construction Products Directive - 89/106/EEC Construction Product means any products, which are produced for incorporation in a permanent manner in construction works, including both building and civil engineering, works.

 - Gas Appliances Directive - 90/396/EEC